Discovering Symmetry Breaking in Physical Systems with Relaxed Group Convolution: Related Work

 Equivariant deep learning models have excelled in image analysis\citep{chidester2018rotation, weiler2019e2cnn, kondor2018generalization, bao2019equivariant, worrall2017harmonic, finzi2020generalizing, Ghosh19Scale}, and their applications have also expanded to physical systems due to the deep relationship between physical symmetries and the principles of physics \citep{geiger2022e3nn, wang2020incorporating, otto2023unified, Anderson2019Cormorant, satorras2021n, liu2022spherical, zitnick2022spherical, schutt2017schnet, passaro2023reducing}.
-However, real-world data rarely conform to strict mathematical symmetries, due to noise and missing values or symmetry-breaking features in the underlying physical system.
-Thus, there have been a few works trying to relax the strict symmetry constraints imposed on the equivariant networks. \cite{Elsayed2020Revisiting} first showed that relaxing strict spatial weight sharing in conventional 2D convolution can improve image classification accuracy. \cite{wang2022approximately} generalized this idea to arbitrary groups and proposed relaxed group convolution, which is biased towards preserving symmetry but is not strictly constrained to do so.
-The key idea is relaxing the weight-sharing schemes by introducing additional trainable weights that can vary across group elements to break the strict equivariance constraints. \cite{petrache2023approximation} further provides a theoretical study of how the data equivariance error and the model equivariance error affect the models' generalization abilities.
-In this paper, we further extend relaxed group convolution to three-dimensional cases and reveal its potential in symmetry discovery problems.
-Additionally, \cite{finzi2021residual} proposed a mechanism that sums equivariant and non-equivariant MLP layers for modeling soft equivariances, but it cannot handle large data like images or high-dimensional physical dynamics due to the number of weights in the fully-connected layers. \citet{van2023learning} proposed a method to empirically learn the amount of layer-wise equivariance through approximate Bayesian model selection but it does not have theoretical guarantees of learning the correct amount of symmetry from the data. \citet{mcneela2023almost} proposed the Lie algebra convolution that relaxes the strict equivariance constraints in Lie group convolutions but it cannot be used to find the symmetry-breaking factors.
+However, real-world data rarely conforms to strict mathematical symmetries, due to noise, missing values, or symmetry-breaking features in the underlying physical system.
+Thus, recent works have tried to relax the strict symmetry constraints imposed on the equivariant networks. \citet{Elsayed2020Revisiting} first showed that relaxing strict spatial weight sharing in 2D convolution can improve image classification accuracy. \citet{wang2022approximately} generalized this idea to arbitrary groups and proposed relaxed group convolution, which is biased towards preserving symmetry but is not strictly constrained to do so. \citet{petrache2023approximation} further provides a theoretical study of how the data equivariance error and the model equivariance error affect the models' generalization abilities.
+In this paper, we further apply relaxed group convolution to various physical systems cases and reveal its ability in symmetry discovery.
+Alternatively, \citet{finzi2021residual} proposed a mechanism that sums equivariant and non-equivariant layers but it cannot handle high-dimensional data due to the number of weights in the fully-connected layers. \citet{van2023learning} proposed a method to empirically learn the amount of layer-wise equivariance through approximate Bayesian model selection but it does not have theoretical guarantees of learning the correct amount of symmetry from the data. \citet{mcneela2023almost} proposed the Lie algebra convolution that relaxes the strict equivariance constraints in Lie group convolutions but it cannot be used to find the symmetry-breaking factors.